Turning the meaningless into the meaningful

 “National Endowment for the Humanities Chairman William Adams says: “We know that America’s cultural heritage isn’t found only in libraries and museums, but in our homes, in our family histories, and the stories and objects we pass down to our children.”

 “Indeed, photographs are a living, breathing archive.
 They are meant to be displayed and shared.
 Whether they’re displayed in frames, in an old-school slideshow, or in albums, I hope all families recognise the value of their personal photographic histories.
 Can you imagine never having the magical experience of discovering a box of family photos?
 It’s like finding buried treasure!
 I would love to guarantee that experiences like that aren’t lost in the future.
 Somehow, I can’t imagine sorting through old hard drives to be quite as magical as opening up a shoebox of printed photos.”

-For even more ideas and advice on how to preserve old photographs visit Rachel’s site: SaveFamilyPhotos.com for more tips.
+For more ideas and advice on how to preserve old photographs visit Rachel’s site: SaveFamilyPhotos.com

 Diaries and Letters

-Diaries and letters serve as really powerful written cues for recalling memories.
+Diaries and letters serve as powerfully written cues for recalling memories.
 Letters can reveal a great many things, from sharing big news to revealing secret love affairs.
-Meanwhile diaries are a really personal way of recording your thoughts and feelings whilst they’re still fresh, which can often be harder to remember in hindsight.
+Meanwhile, diaries are a personal way of recording your thoughts and feelings whilst they’re still fresh, as it is often harder to remember in hindsight.